Intersections of elementary surfaces

 vertex plane passing through this vertex is boundary plane of the intersection wedge,

-and its trace intersects the basic figure of the pyramidal surface - triangle ABC in two points,
+and its trace intersects the basic figure of the pyramidal surface

 number 3 will be attached to that one, which is next to the point B = 2 in the given orientation.